-Undergraduates who have reached Step 3 and above will take on additional expectations.
+Undergraduates who have reached Step 3 and above will be asked to take on additional responsibilities in the lab.
 First, you should make every effort to arrange your class scheduling around the lab meeting on Tuesdays from 1-3pm in MR6 3501.
-(Alumni have shared that lab meeting is among the most valuable aspects of volunteering.)
-Second, you will be assigned a simple-but-important lab task (cleaning the water baths, verifying CO2 and water levels in the incubators, scraping the -80°C doors, etc.) that must be completed regularly without reminder.
-The tasks give undergraduates a sense of the shared responsibility of working in a research environment.
+(Alumni from our lab have shared that lab meeting is among the most valuable aspects of volunteering.)
+Second, you will be assigned a simple-but-important lab task (such as cleaning the dry baths, verifying CO2 and water levels in the incubators, scraping the -80°C doors, etc.) that must be completed and documented regularly without reminder.
+The goal of these tasks is to give undergraduates a sense of the shared responsibility of working in a research environment.